SOCIAL SECURITY NUMBER & ITIN

 The Social Security Administration (SSA) must verify your documents with the Department of Homeland Security (DHS) before a Social Security number (SSN) can be assigned to you.
 After receiving the verification from DHS, an SSN will be issued and the Social Security card (containing the assigned SSN) will be mailed to the address you provided on the application (Form SS-5).
 Most of the time, documents can be verified quickly online with DHS.
 If the documents cannot be verified online, it may take DHS several weeks to respond to the request.
 The SSA works closely with DHS to reduce these delays.

-During the COVID-19 pandemic, the SSA asks the public to first try to use online services before scheduling an appointment.
 To schedule an appointment please call the SSA listed below.
 You will be required to follow SSA safety guidelines when visiting their office for your appointment.

 For more information and to find copies of Social Security Administration (SSA) publications, visit their Web site at ssa.gov or call toll-free, 1-800-772-1213 (for the deaf or hard of hearing, call their TTY number, 1-800-325-0778).
 The SSA representatives can answer specific questions from 7:00 a.m. to 7:00 p.m., Monday through Friday.
 Information is also provided by automated phone service 24 hours a day.
 All calls are treated confidentially.